Meet the WSU CVM Student Services Team

 Admissions Office Assistant

-I work with Barbara Hodson and Dr. Patricia Talcott to help all those applying to the DVM program to have the most informative and fulfilling experience possible.
+I work with Barbara Hodson, Stacey Poler, and Dr. Patricia Talcott to help all those applying to the DVM program to have the most informative and fulfilling experience possible.
 I assist in arranging tours, coordinating application materials, and facilitating interviews and related activities.

 Before joining the staff at the College of Veterinary Medicine, I received my B.F.A. in theatre from the University of Idaho, and traveled around the Pacific Northwest touring with Missoula Children’s Theatre.
 Outside of the office, my favorite activities include reading, spending time with my family, and taking long walks with my husband and two cairnoodles (toy poodle - cairn terrier crosses)!